Adult Learn to Row

 Spaces for lessons are limited, and are allocated on a first-come, first-served basis.

-2023 Lesson Schedule
+2025 May/June Lesson Schedule

 Click on your preferred lesson group and you will be linked to registration on Rowing Canada’s website.